HomeNewsIncreased military presence in the towns of Bamenda and Buea has left many wondering why

 Inhabitants of Buea and Bamenda where taken by surprise on Monday, August 7,when they woke up and discovered major streets in their Region filled with uniform officers.

-According to him, it was in bid to pre-empt any attack that hundreds of them were ferried in at the depth of the night with armoured vehicles and weapons and stationed at strategic positions to secure the city and fight back in case of an attempt on Buea or Bamenda.
+One unidentified source says that government has increased the military presence in these two towns for fear of a possible attack According to him, it was in bid to pre-empt any attack that hundreds of them were ferried in at the depth of the night with armoured vehicles and weapons and stationed at strategic positions to secure the city and fight back in case of an attempt on Buea or Bamenda.

+Life has not been easy for most of the troops who have to battle the cold while living in harsh conditions.
+In a bid to battle the harsh climatic conditions, constant exercises, punctuated by brief breaks, midnight roll calls have been instituted to keep the troops alert and ready to quell any attack.
 Communications between the troops and their family members are have been barred during working hours.
 Strict military discipline has also been instituted, to prevent the troops from careless drinking in bars, which is considered dangerous to their mission